Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Alfvén Pulse Propagation in an Axially Symmetric Magnetic Tube

 Here, the value $L$ has the dimension of length and determines the characteristic scale of the longitudinal change of the function $\varkappa(\xi,\eta)={(\vec{B}\cdot\vec{S})}/{\Phi}$:

 The introduced function $\varkappa$ characterises the ratio of the edge value of the longitudinal component of the magnetic field, $B_{z}(r)$, to its cross-sectional mean value for each magnetic tube with a fixed value of magnetic flux $\Phi$.
-Here $\vec{S}=\pi r^2\vec{z}_{0}$ is the vector cross-sectional area of the magnetic tube corresponding to a fixed value of magnetic flux $\Phi$.
-The unit vector $\vec{z}_{0}$ is directed along the OZ-axis.
+Here $\vec{S}=\pi r^2 \hat{\bf{z}}$ is the vector cross-sectional area of the magnetic tube corresponding to a fixed value of magnetic flux $\Phi$.
+The unit vector $\hat{\bf{z}}$ is directed along the OZ-axis.
+Note that all functions in Equations \ref{reduce_wave_eq}-\ref{L_func}, including $c_{A}$, depend on the longitudinal coordinate, $\eta=z$, but also on the coordinate $\xi$.
 Thus, in the general case, assuming only axial symmetry of the magnetic tube with plasma, the derivatives on the variable $\xi$, which now enters Equation \ref{eq:string} only as a parameter, are completely excluded by appropriate substitution of the variables.
 In other words, the linear part of the Alfvén wave propagation problem is reduced to the oscillations of a one-dimensional string whose properties are determined by a given initial distribution of the magnetic field components $B_{r}(r,z)$, $B_{z}(r,z)$ and the plasma density $\rho(r,z)$.
-If the longitudinal component of the magnetic field $B_{z}$ does not depend on the radius $r$, but is an arbitrary function of the longitudinal coordinate $z$, then the condition $\nabla \cdot\vec{B}=0$ implies that the radial component $B_{r}(r,z)=-({r}/{2}){\partial B_{z}(z)}/{\partial z}$.
-On the other hand, for the integral \ref{invar_1} we have
+If the longitudinal component of the magnetic field $B_{z}$ does not depend on the radius $r$, but is an arbitrary function of the longitudinal coordinate $z$, then the condition $\nabla \cdot\vec{B}=0$ implies that there is the radial component, $B_{r}(r,z)=-({r}/{2}){\partial B_{z}(z)}/{\partial z}$.
+On the other hand, for the value $\xi$ we have